TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 * "Tutor me" option in the sidebar
 * Khanmigo options in the Activity History
 * Option to customize Khanmigo's avatar with gems.
-* Khanmigo tab in settings (where you personalize Khanmigo's voice.
+* Khanmigo tab in settings (where you personalize Khanmigo's voice).

 ### Gem Filter
 Focuses on gem-related content.
 Specifically, it blocks: